NASA-PDS/registry-ref-data/README.md

 # registry-ref-data
-Reference datasets used for integration test of the registry
+Reference datasets used for integration test of the registry.

+This repository aims at maintaining the reference datasets on github before them being published on https://pds.nasa.gov/data/pds4/test-data/custom-datasets/